Mick McGrath (triple jumper)

 Gerald Michael McGrath (born 28 November 1947) is an Australian former triple jumper who competed in the 1970 Commonwealth Games and the 1972 Summer Olympics.

+Biography

-He attended the University of Melbourne, gaining a full blue in athletics in 1969.
+McGrath attended the University of Melbourne, gaining a full blue in athletics in 1969.

+McGrath won the British AAA Championships title at the 1975 AAA Championships.

 In 2014 he was named by Athletics Victoria in the Victorian all-time Commonwealth Games team.